jchidley/mkdocs-material-test/docs/2023-04-14-Neovim-Lua.md

 So dive into `neovim`.
 Learn the experts tool.
 It'll help make you an expert.
 Learning to be an expert requires you to solve loads of problems.
 Have fun with them.

+## Moving to a new machine

+You can definetly copy your configuration to a new machine but you still need to install all the prerequisites for your various plugins.
+On windows I used `scoop install gcc` and `scoop install llvm`. llvm might not have been necessary.

 ## Vim, Neovim and Related